 For the most up to date board membership and meeting attendance, please see the last annual report on our Reports and Circulars page.

-The Group has a non-executive Chairman and three other non-executive Directors all of whom were considered independent on and since their appointment.
+The Board consists of a Non-executive Chairman and four Non-executive Directors, all of whom were considered independent on, and since their appointment.
 All of the Directors are independent of the Investment Adviser and the AIFM.
-Although certain of the Directors share non-executive roles in another organisation this is not considered a risk to their independence in respect of the PRS REIT as there is not a significant link.

 Steve Smith is the Chairman of the Company.
 The Chairman is responsible for leadership and oversight of the Board to ensure that it functions effectively.
 Steve ensures that accurate, timely and clear information is received and sufficient time is given in meetings to review all agenda items thoroughly.
-He promotes constructive debate and facilitates a supportive, co-operative and open environment between the Investment Adviser and the Directors.
+He promotes constructive debate and facilitates a supportive, co-operative and open environment between the IA and the Directors.
 He is also responsible for ensuring that the Company’s obligations to its shareholders are understood and met.
+The Chairman is deemed by his fellow independent Board members to be independent in character and judgement and free of any conflicts of interest.
+He considers himself to have sufficient time to spend on the affairs of the Company.
+The Chairman has no significant commitments other than those disclosed in his biography.

 During the year, the Board was satisfied that all Directors were able to commit sufficient time to discharge their responsibilities effectively having given due consideration to the Directors’ external appointments.
 The Directors were advised on appointment of the expected time required to fulfil their roles and have confirmed that they remain able to make that commitment.
 All material changes in any Director’s commitments outside the Group are required to be, and have been, disclosed prior to the acceptance of any such appointment.

 Directors are selected and appointed by the Board as a whole.
 There is no separate nomination committee as the Board is considered small relative to listed trading companies.
-The Directors are therefore responsible for reviewing the size, structure and skills of the Board and considering whether any changes are required or new appointments are necessary to meet the requirements of the Company’s business succession planning or to maintain a balanced Board.
+All Directors are therefore responsible for reviewing the size, structure and skills of the Board and considering whether any changes are required or new appointments are necessary to meet the requirements of the Company’s succession plan or to maintain a balanced Board.

 Given that the Company has no executive Directors or other employees, the Board does not consider it necessary to establish a separate remuneration committee.
 The Board takes responsibility for reviewing the levels of remuneration set.

-The Board has established a Management Engagement Committee and an Audit Committee.
+The Board has established a Management Engagement Committee, an Audit Committee and a Nomination Committee.

 The Audit Committee meets at least twice a year and reviews the scope and results of the external audit, its cost effectiveness and the independence and objectivity of the external Auditors, including the provision of non-audit services.
-The Audit Committee comprises 3 of the non-executive Directors given the size of the Board and to benefit from the broad range of financial, commercial and property sector experience which enables them to provide better oversight of financial and risk matters.
+The Audit Committee comprises 4 of the Non-executive Directors given the size of the Board and to benefit from the broad range of financial, commercial and property sector experience which enables them to provide better oversight of financial and risk matters.
 Rod MacRae is Chairman of the Audit Committee.
+Further details about the Audit Committee can be found in the annual financial statements.

-During a full financial period, the Board will meet formally at least on a quarterly basis with additional meetings as the Board may decide from time to time dedicated to specific events.
-There were four meetings during the year ended 30 June 2020, attended by those Directors available at the time.
-The additional meetings in the year were in connection with the approval of the 2019 Annual Report and Financial Statements, and the debt facilities with both Scottish Widows Limited and Lloyds Banking Group / RBS.
+During a full financial period, the Board meet formally on a quarterly basis with additional meetings arranged as necessary.
+There were six meetings during the year.
+The additional meetings in the year were in connection with the approval of the 2021 Annual Report and Financial Statements, and the debt facilities with both Lloyds Banking Group / RBS and Barclays.

-Board papers are circulated by the Investment Adviser prior to each meeting to ensure that the Directors receive accurate, clear and timely information to help them to discharge their duties.
+At each Board meeting, the Directors follow a formal agenda which is set by the Chair, and the Board papers are circulated in advance of the meeting by the Company Secretary to ensure that the Directors receive accurate, clear and timely information to help them to discharge their duties.
 For this purpose, the Board receives periodic reports from the AIFM and the Investment Adviser detailing the performance of the Group.
-The primary focus at the meetings are a review of investment opportunities, investment performance and associated matters such as gearing, asset allocation, level of the share price discount or premium, marketing and investor relations and industry issues.
+The primary focus at the meetings are a review of investment opportunities, investment performance and associated matters such as financial returns, profitability, gearing, asset allocation, level of the share price discount or premium, marketing and investor relations and industry issues.

-During the year ended 30 June 2020, the Board spent time discussing the following items:
+During the year, the Board spent time discussing the following items:

 The Investment Adviser attends the Board meetings.
 Representatives from the AIFM and the Company’s other advisers are also invited to attend Board meetings from time to time.

-The Board has undertaken an internal performance evaluation by way of a questionnaire designed to assess the strengths and effectiveness of the Board and its committees.
+The Board has undertaken an internal performance evaluation designed to assess the strengths and effectiveness of the Board and its committees.
 The evaluation considered (amongst other things) the composition, balance and effectiveness of the Board, the quality of management information, the independence and the overall performance of the Board and its Committees.
-Each of the Directors completed a questionnaire which was then used to hold constructive discussions led by the Chairman.

 Having conducted the evaluation, the Board considers that it has performed effectively and that it demonstrates a good balance of skills, performance and knowledge.
-The Board is also satisfied that the Chairman remains independent of the Investment Adviser and the AIFM and has exhibited a good leadership style, promoting effective decision-making, constructive debate and ensuring the board functions well as a unit.
+The Board is also satisfied that the Chairman remains independent of the IA and the AIFM and has exhibited a good leadership style, promoting effective decision-making, constructive debate and ensuring the Board functions well as a unit.
 Whilst the Board recognises it could be more diverse, it does not consider it is in the best interests of shareholders to force diversity by imposing fixed criteria or quotas.
 The Board will continue to make appointments based on merit, having regard to a number of factors including gender, ethnicity, skills and experience.
+In identifying suitable candidates to fill Board vacancies, the Board uses the services of external advisers to facilitate the search.
+In relation to the appointment of Geeta Nanda during the prior year, the Board appointed the Lygon Group, an independent executive search and board consulting partnership providing services to quoted and private equity backed firms.
+The Board confirmed the independence of Lygon Group prior to their appointment.
 The Board will continue to monitor and encourage diversity.

 The Directors are aware that establishing and maintaining a healthy culture amongst the Board and in its interaction with the Investment Adviser, other service providers, shareholders and other stakeholders will support the delivery of its purpose, values and investment strategy.
 The Board seeks to promote a culture of openness, transparency and integrity through ongoing dialogue and engagement with its stakeholders.

 The Group has a number of policies and procedures in place to assist with maintaining a culture of good governance including those relating to diversity, Directors’ conflicts of interest and Directors’ dealings in the Company’s shares.
 The Board assesses and monitors compliance with these policies as well as the general culture of the Board regularly through Board meetings and in particular during the annual evaluation process.
+These policies and behaviours are designed to align the culture with the long term strategy of the Group.
 The Board seeks to appoint the best possible service providers and evaluates their service on a regular basis.

-The Board considers the culture of the Investment Adviser and other service providers, including their policies, practices and behaviour, through regular reporting from these stakeholders and in particular during the annual review of the performance and continuing appointment of all service providers.
+The Board considers the culture of the IA and other service providers, including their policies, practices and behaviour, through regular reporting from these stakeholders and in particular during the annual review of the performance and continuing appointment of all service providers.

 The Group operates a conflicts of interest policy that has been approved by the Board and sets out the approach to be adopted and procedures to be followed where a Director, or such other persons to whom the Board has determined the policy applies, has an interest which conflicts, or potentially may conflict, with the interests of the Group.
 Under the policy and the Company’s Articles of Association, the Board may authorise potential conflicts that may arise, subject to imposing limits or conditions when giving authorisation if this is appropriate.

-The AIFM and Investment Adviser maintain a policy to avoid and manage any conflicts of interest that may arise between themselves and the Group.
-The Investment Adviser has established a clear and robust framework to ensure that any conflicts of interest are appropriately governed that includes:
+The AIFM and IA maintain a policy to avoid and manage any conflicts of interest that may arise between themselves and the Group.
+The IA has established a clear and robust framework to ensure that any conflicts of interest are appropriately governed that includes:

-All Directors received a comprehensive induction programme on joining the Board that covered the Investment Adviser’s investment approach, the role and responsibilities of a Director and guidance of corporate governance and applicable regulatory and legislative landscape.
+All Directors received a comprehensive and robust induction programme on appointment to the Board that covered the IA’s investment approach, the role and responsibilities of a Director and guidance of corporate governance and applicable regulatory and legislative landscape.
 The Chairman regularly reviews and discusses the development needs with each Director.
 Each Director is fully aware that they should take responsibility for their own individual development needs and take the necessary steps to ensure they are wholly informed of regulatory and business developments.

 Health and safety is of prime importance to the Group, and is considered equally with all other business management activities to ensure protection of stakeholders be they tenants, advisers, suppliers, visitors or others.
 The Board regularly discusses health and safety issues with the Investment Adviser.
 The Group is committed to fostering the highest standards in health and safety as it believes that all unsafe acts and unsafe conditions are preventable.
 All our stakeholders have a responsibility to support the aim of ensuring a secure and safe environment, and all our stakeholders are tasked with responsibility for achieving this commitment.